T-Daw/LoanDefaultPredictions/README.md

 # Background:
 I am a data scientist at Credit One, a loan approval company.
-## Problem: Too many customers are defaulting on loans
+Too many customers are defaulting on loans.
+I will build a model to ddentify customers who are likely to default on loans.
-## Goal: Build Model to Identify Customers who Will Default on their Loans

 # File Summaries: